Test False

 • Have levels of absenteeism lowered?

-• Have your employee engagement levels improved (measured by employee engagement surveys at different intervals of time).
+• Have your employee engagement levels improved?

 • Are your customers more or less satisfied?